lindavr/Docs/readme.md

         git push origin <branch-name>

 5. Return to your GitHub fork and create a pull request, requesting that the commits on your working branch be pulled into the "master" branch of the repository you originally forked.
 6. Your content will be automatically published once the pull request is reviewed and merged.
+Note: you should also create an "upstream" remote to the production Docs repository from which you forked, which will allow you to keep your local repository in sync.

 #### Step-by-step